thycotic/dsv-docs/product/siem/index.md

 [priority]: # (8000)

 ###Audits:
-DSV captures audits of activities and persist them for future use.
-If the User want to ship their audits to third party, they can configure endpoints and DSV will send to configured endpoints near real time.
+DSV captures audits of activities and persists them for future use.
+If the User wants to ship their audits to third party, they can configure endpoints and DSV will send to configured endpoints near real time.
 Please see below the supported output format and transport.

 Audit Fields: